-Parents are always looking for ways to help their kids grow and learn so they’ll become successful adults, but are they inadvertently preparing kids for a workforce that may not exist tomorrow?
-With technological advancements — like artificial intelligence (AI), 3D printers and automated assembly lines — growing by leaps and bounds, the future job market is going to look quite different from the one most parents today are envisioning.
+Technological advancements — like artificial intelligence (AI), 3D printers and automated assembly lines — are growing by leaps and bounds.
+This means the future job market is looking quite different from the one most parents today are envisioning.
+The term “New-Collar” or workforce (sometimes referred to as “grey-collar — as opposed to “blue-collar” or “white-collar”) is being tossed around as a result.

 Technology Is Advancing